invisibleroads/invisibleroads-tutorials/life-enrich.rst

 If something is wrong, you can do something about it.  [#RachelHamilton]_  The continual opportunity to redeem yourself is the gift of life.  [#JoseSaramago]_

+Eat
+---
+It is easy to forget to eat especially when you are not hungry, but when you are hungry, that is too late.
+Eat before you get hungry.
+Think of eating as an investment that will converted into work.
+If you eat good quality food and enough of it, then you will produce good quality work and enough of it.
+This is true for physical and mental labor.

+Though it might not seem that way, socializing with people you don't know is safer than isolating yourself.  [#RachelHamilton]_  Eat with people if you can.
+Eating together brings team spirit and goodwill.

 Rest
 ----
 Don't think that when you are resting, you are wasting time.
 Not at all!
 Rest is essential for productivity.